Momodou-Salieu-Jallow/Clock/README.md

-pure javascript, hmtl and css
+pure javascript, html and css
 build by M S Jallow